timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 Data languages are convenient, because we can easily build DSL over it, and then describe our configuration with the DSL.
 But does the data language is the only option available?

+Before we answer the question, I want to say something about the problem we're facing to.
 There is one very common requirement to all kind of configuration solutions, that is default values and overriding.

 For example, we prefers use port 80 for our web app by default, but in development environment, to make our lives easier, we perhaps prefer to use a port number over 1024, could be 3000.